Kahoneki/Kahoneki/README.md

 ➕ I have a strong passion for Mathematics and Computer Science

-📞 You can contact me on Discord at Kahoneki#9883 :]
+📞 You can contact me on Discord @kahoneki :]

 🎇 I'm currently working on a Minecraft clone!

+🎀Daily commit streak: 6